Reporting & Analytics

 Data Cloud vs CRM Analytics

-Data Cloud analytics focuses on the unified customer profile — cross-system identity, segmentation, and activation.
+Data Cloud analytics focuses on the unified customer profile: cross-system identity, segmentation, and activation.
 CRM Analytics focuses on operational reporting and predictive analytics on CRM data.
 They are complementary, not competitive.
 A mature analytics architecture may use both.

 Einstein Discovery

-Einstein Discovery uses AI to automatically analyze datasets and surface insights, predictions, and recommendations.
+Uses AI to automatically analyze datasets and surface insights, predictions, and recommendations.

 Capabilities